Managing symptoms and side effects

-- Some women find acupuncture, relaxation techniques and yoga reduce their pain.
-The article on complementary therapies in Issue 17 of The Inside Story (supplement to The Beacon Issue 51) provides more information.
+Some women find acupuncture, relaxation techniques and yoga reduce their pain.
+The article on complementary therapies in Issue 17 of The Inside Story provides more information on this topic.

 - Cold packs can reduce inflammation, muscle aches and spasms or joint pain, but should be avoided if circulation is poor.
 Warm packs help pain caused by stiffness or muscle tightness.
-Avoid any packs to areas being treated with radiotherapy.
+Avoid using packs on areas that are being treated with radiotherapy.

 Pain issues from a woman’s perspective

-In her speech to the National Pain Summit in Canberra in March 2010, BCNA member Helen Owens told the story of her personal experiences of managing pain associated with secondary breast cancer.
-Her speech included recommendations for improvements to the Australian health system for better access to adequate pain management (Helen's speech is available as a downloadable PDF file below).
+In her speech to the National Pain Summit in Canberra in March 2010, BCNA member Helen Owens told the story of her personal experience of managing pain associated with secondary breast cancer.
+Her speech included recommendations for improvements to the Australian health system for better access to adequate pain management.

-Because it's visible to others, hair loss can be one of the more distressing side effects of chemotherapy.
-The hair loss page contains information and tips for dealing with hair loss.
+Because it’s visible to others, hair loss can be one of the more distressing side effects of chemotherapy.
+BCNA's hair loss page contains information and tips for dealing with hair loss.

 Nausea and vomiting

-Nausea is sometimes caused by the secondary breast cancer itself, especially in the liver or brain, or if bone cancer is causing high levels of calcium in the blood.
+Nausea is sometimes caused by the secondary breast cancer itself, especially if it is in the liver or brain, or if bone cancer is causing high levels of calcium in the blood.
 It could also be a symptom of constipation, a side effect of radiotherapy, chemotherapy or strong pain killers.

 - Anti-nausea drugs work in different ways and can be taken as tablets, suppositories or injections.